EECS481-Official/tutorial/slides/03-Designers/01-color-contrast.html.md

         The tool will show you the color contrast ratio.
 Please replace the 'x' below with the contrast of the third icon, e.g., `<span id='contrastValue'>2000</span>`.

+        It is possible on modern Android phones to turn on high contrast text in the Accessibility options of the settings app.
+This allows the text to be more readable to the visually impaired.

       code: |
         <div>
           <div>